 The European ARC regularly organises workshops, tutorials and schools related to ALMA.
 Dedicated CASA data reduction tutorials are held throughout Europe, as well as sessions describing the ALMA OT and more general workshops explaining the current ALMA capabilities.
-The EU ALMA newsletter and announcements provide a list of all scheduled activities and the mailing lists of the ESO ARC and the local nodes are used to disseminate this information.
+Additionally, the European ARC Network offers online video tutorials and training sessions such as the regular series of Interactive Training in Reduction and Analysis of Interferometric data (I-TRAIN).
+The European ALMA newsletter and announcements provide a list of all scheduled activities and the mailing lists of the ESO ARC and the local nodes are used to disseminate this information.

 Need information on upcoming ALMA related tutorials and workshops?
-Check the EU ARC webpages or the EU ARC announcements, or subscribe to the mailing list of your local ARC node.
+Check the European ARC announcements or subscribe to the mailing list of your local ARC node.